-A suggestion that Bhumibol was a political actor would, in Thailand, bring about a charge of lèse-majesté, a criminal offence.
+A suggestion that Bhumibol was a political actor would, in Thailand, bring about a charge of lèse-majesté (injured majesty), a criminal offence.
 The notion of lese-majeste, that is, crime against the state or king, derives from the Latin crimen laesae majestatis, the charge of injury done to the majesty of the Roman people.
 In Thailand, all that truly stood between royal virtue and London-tabloid- style media treatment was the lèse-majesté statute — and that was begining to show signs of fraying in the more open atmosphere of the 1990s.
 Probing the role of the Thai King in political events is a subject often off limits to mainstream journalists due to the country's lese majeste laws.
 Crimes of lese-majeste, a hurt to Majesty, are any offense or crime against the sovereign.
 But in a republic, there is no lese majeste, because there is no institution of majesty to be insulted or offended.

 Crimes of lese-majeste in Europe were divided into three categories — defamation of the king, attacks on his life, and plotting against his state.
 The evolution of this notion of "lese majeste ", better than almost anything else, demonstrates the development which had been going on in the idea of the State.
 Since the 1500s, it had become clear to legal science that, although the Prince represents the State, the State is in no sense merged in the Prince.
 Thus arose the new conception of temporal "lese majeste" — a conception which, throughout this whole period, preserved the same character and became clearer only in respect of the systematization that it underwent.
 Under this head came all evil-intentioned deeds which are directed against the Prince, his councillors, or his gendarmerie, or which created public disturbances, injure the State, betray it, or set on foot conspiracies.